sakthiinfotec/weblinks/docs/llm.md

 Super intelligence is NOT going to be one model, it will an ensemble of models working together in concert

+#### LLM Frameworks
+An LLM application developer can face myriad of challenges such as using various foundation LLMs, consuming different data sources and vector stores, constraints on input/output data format, LLM token limits, unpredictability of LLM output, dynamic prompts, retaining the conversation context and so on.

+LangChain is a simple and powerful framework for building applications that use large language models, such as ChatGPT, LaMDA or Claude2.
+LangChain offers abstraction to complex repetitive tasks so you can focus on building great applications, not on the plumbing.

 #### AI Assistant
 - A 24/7 customer service expert
 - Your personal {domain} assistant /  finance assistant: Handles a wide array of queries, including refunds, returns, payment-related issues, cancellations, disputes, and invoice inaccuracies, ensuring swift and effective solutions.